Appeal Against a Visa Cancellation or Citizenship Cancellation

 Practical Tips

-• When completing any relevant applications and forms etc., (if there are any), you must think about why you are expected to make a particular statement in your response/explanation?
-Why a particular question has been asked?
+When completing any relevant applications and forms (if there are any), you must think about why you are expected to make a particular statement in your response/explanation.
+Why has a particular question been asked?

 Again, seek professional assistance to maximise your chances of success in securing your desired outcome.